excursive/kritabrushes/README.md

 # kritabrushes
 My brush collection.
-Include incomplete/WIP brushes.
+Includes incomplete/WIP brushes.
 Free for commercial/non-commercial/whatever use.

 Includes many brushes created by others, some with a few modifications.
 See the following brush packs (all CC-0 or similar):